 And since graphene lacks band-gap, which allows electrical signals to be switched on and off using silicon in digital electronics, academics say it seems most applicable for applications ranging from next generation high-speed transistors and amplifiers for mobile phones and satellite communications to ultra-sensitive biological sensors.

-The study was led by Dr Shakil Awan, a Lecturer in the School of Computing, Electronics and Mathematics at the University of Plymouth, alongside colleagues from Cambridge and Tohoku (Japan) Universities and Nokia Technologies (Cambridge, UK).
+The study was led by Dr Shakil Awan, a Lecturer in the School of Engineering, Computing and Mathematics at the University of Plymouth, alongside colleagues from Cambridge and Tohoku (Japan) Universities and Nokia Technologies (Cambridge, UK).

 Dr Awan said: